Asymptotic-Preserving Neural Networks based on Even-odd Decomposition for Multiscale Gray Radiative Transfer Equations: Conclusion

 \section{Conclusion}

 In this research article, we present a new APNN approach for the nonlinear gray radiative transfer equations, which is built upon the even-odd decomposition technique.
 This novel method aims to efficiently solve the nonlinear gray radiative transfer equations.
 Our method introduces an auxiliary deep neural network, distinct from the micro-macro decomposition-based APNN method for GRTEs, and is designed to relax the strict conservation requirements while maintaining uniform stability concerning the small Knudsen number.
-As a result, the neural network solution converges uniformly to the macro solution, ensuring reliable results even at small scales.
+As a result, the neural network solution converges uniformly to {the diffusion limit solution}, ensuring reliable results even at small scales.
 To validate the superiority of our proposed method, we conducted several experiments.
 Initially, we applied the Physics-Informed Neural Network and APNN methods to solve the linear transport equation under the diffusion regime.
 The results revealed that PINN failed to accurately resolve this simplest GRTE with small scales, further highlighting the advantages of our APNN method.
 Additionally, we tested the stationary nonlinear GRTE with inflow boundary conditions and a Knudsen number of $\eps = 10^{-3}$ using APNNs based on both micro-macro and even-odd decomposition.
 These two APNN methods demonstrated excellent performance in handling the problem.
-Finally, we tackled the time-dependent nonlinear GRTEs with different boundary conditions, considering both the kinetic regime ($\eps = 1$) and the diffusion regime ($\eps = 10^{-3}$) using APNNs based on micro-macro and even-odd decomposition.
-The numerical results exhibited the efficacy of our proposed APNN method in accurately solving these complex GRTEs under various conditions.
+Then we tackled the time-dependent nonlinear GRTEs with different boundary conditions, considering both the kinetic regime ($\eps = 1$) and the diffusion regime ($\eps = 10^{-3}$) using APNNs based on micro-macro and even-odd decomposition. {Finally, we simulate a relatively difficult Marshak wave problem, which is a problem where the absorption coefficient varies with temperature.
+We successfully simulate the forward trajectory of the wave.
+However, there is still a deviation in the prediction of the wave front, and there is significant room for improvement in accuracy.} The numerical results exhibited the efficacy of our proposed APNN method in solving these complex GRTEs under various conditions.
 In conclusion, our research showcases the remarkable capabilities of the novel APNN method, which effectively handles the solution of nonlinear GRTEs and achieves impressive results across different regimes and boundary conditions.